Conditional Generative Modeling for Enhanced Credit Risk Management in Supply Chain Finance: Numerical Experiments

-Next, we evaluate the generative capabilities of the QRGMM$^\dagger$ model.
-To benchmark the generative performance, we conduct both unconditional and conditional tests, comparing the distributions of generated data by QRGMM$^\dagger$ and CWGAN model with the true test data.
+Next, we evaluate the generative capabilities of the QRGMM$^\dagger$ model through both unconditional and conditional tests, comparing the distributions of generated data against the true test set.
+Our comparisons include not only the CWGAN baseline, but also the original linear version of QRGMM, in order to highlight the gains brought by integrating the DeepFM component into QRGMM$^\dagger$.
+Additionally, to better understand the individual contributions of the deep neural network component and the factorization machine component in QRGMM$^\dagger$, we also perform ablation studies with two simplified variants: QRGMM-D (with only the deep neural network component) and QRGMM-F (with only the factorization machine component).

+For CWGAN, we follow the hyperparameter choices recommended in \cite{athey2021using}, and conduct a grid search over the sensitive parameter \texttt{max\_epochs}.
+For QRGMM$^\dagger$, we choose $m=\sqrt{n}$, with the remaining hyperparameters handled as in ordinary neural network training.
+QRGMM, QRGMM-D, and QRGMM-F adopt the same choice of $m$, and all hyperparameters of QRGMM-D and QRGMM-F are kept identical to those of QRGMM$^\dagger$; the sole distinction lies in the output layer in Figure~\ref{fig:deepfmqrgmm}, where only a single component output is passed into the output layer instead of concatenating both components.

-\paragraph{Unconditional Test}
+\paragraph*{Unconditional Test}

-Using the trained QRGMM$^\dagger$, we generate synthetic observations \(\hat{y}^{\prime}_i\) for each test covariate vector \(\bx_i^{\prime}\), thus constructing a synthetic test dataset.
-Then we can compare the overall distribution of the generated samples \(\{\hat{y}^{\prime}_i : i = 1, \ldots, N_{\text{test}}\}\) with the true test samples \(\{y^{\prime}_i : i = 1, \ldots, N_{\text{test}}\}\).
-We conducted 100 experimental replications, calculating the sample means and standard deviations for the generated datasets and true test dataset in each run.
+Using the trained models, we generate random observations \(\hat{y}^{\prime}_i\) for each test covariate vector \(\bx_i^{\prime}\), thus constructing generated test datasets.
+Then we can compare the overall distribution of the generated test observations \(\{\hat{y}^{\prime}_i : i = 1, \ldots, N_{\text{test}}\}\) with the true test observations \(\{y^{\prime}_i : i = 1, \ldots, N_{\text{test}}\}\).
+We conduct 100 experimental replications, and calculate the sample means and standard deviations for the generated datasets and the true test dataset in each run.
 The averages of these values across the 100 replications are reported in Table~\ref{table:sync}.
-To quantify distributional similarity, we also computed the Wasserstein Distance (WD) and the Kolmogorov-Smirnov (KS) statistic between the generated datasets and the true test dataset for each replication.
-The histograms of these metrics across replications are illustrated in Figure~\ref{fig:wd_ks_unconditional}.
+To quantify distributional similarity, we also computed the Wasserstein distance (WD) and the Kolmogorov-Smirnov statistic (KS) between the generated datasets and the true test dataset for each replication.
+The histograms of these measures across replications are illustrated in Figures~\ref{fig:wd_unconditional} and \ref{fig:ks_unconditional}.

-\paragraph{Conditional Test}
+\paragraph*{Conditional Test}